 Katie Hedrich Fuhrmann of LaClare Farms obtained her license after receiving the very first Wisconsin Cheese Originals Scholarship.
 At the 2011 U.S. Champion Cheese Contest, she took Best in Show for her goat’s milk cheese, Evalon, and was named the U.S. Champion Cheesemaker, the youngest cheesemaker to ever earn the title.
 In 2013, she and her family built a new farmstead cheese plant on their farm near Pipe, Wis.
 In 2015, her Cave Aged Chandoka, a partnership with Standard Market in Chicago, won Runner-Up Best in Show at the American Cheese Society Competition.

 Anna Landmark successfully obtained her cheesemaker’s license after receiving the scholarship and today owns and operates Landmark Creamery with business partner Anna Thomas Bates.
 Anna crafts seasonal sheep, cow and mixed milk cheeses.
-At the 2015 U.S. Championship Cheese Contest, her fresh sheep’s milk cheese, Petit Nuage, won a Gold Medal.
+At both the 2017 and 2015 U.S. Championship Cheese Contests, her fresh sheep’s milk cheese, Petit Nuage, won a Gold Medal.
 She continually wins awards for her cheeses each year at the American Cheese Society competition.

 Christopher Eckerman will graduate in May from UW-Madison with degrees in Food Science and Theater.
 He apprenticed under Master Cheesemaker Gary Grossen, and is taking courses to complete his cheesemaker’s license.
 Christopher grew up on a sheep farm of 200 milking ewes in Antigo.
 His long-term goal is to continue the family farm and craft his own brand of seasonal sheep milk cheeses.